ixudra/toggl/README.md

 ## Contact

-For package questions, bug, suggestions and/or feature requests, please use the Github issue system and/or submit a pull request.
+For package questions, bug, suggestions and/or feature requests, please use the GitHub issue system and/or submit a pull request.
 When submitting an issue, always provide a detailed explanation of your problem, any response or feedback your get, log messages that might be relevant as well as a source code example that demonstrates the problem.
 If not, I will most likely not be able to help you with your problem.
 Please review the [contribution guidelines](https://github.com/ixudra/toggl/blob/master/CONTRIBUTING.md) before submitting your issue or pull request.

 For any other questions, feel free to use the credentials listed below: